 Make sure you include metrics for your other key business goals as well.

 Remember to implement your other key business goals

 These goals are not supposed to be an exhaustive list.
 Most likely, what we’ve spelled out above will represent only one aspect of your business.
 Don’t forget to set up similar formulas for other goals you may be tracking.
 For example:

 Revenue from existing customers

-Number of job applicants (May be important if your business is growing)
+Number of job applicants (which may be important if your business is growing)

 Downloads of a high lead-to-customer converting offer

-Build your marketing strategy around these goals, and after a quarter, take a step back with your new data.
-Adjusting goals (whether you overshot or undershot) shouldn't be perceived as negative — it's something that's completely necessary in order to keep moving forward.
+Build your marketing strategy around these goals, and after one quarter ends, take a step back with your new data.
+Adjusting goals (whether you overshot or undershot) shouldn't be perceived as negative — it's something that's completely necessary to keep moving forward.